LncLabs/file-upload/README.md

 - Ability to upload multiple files and multiple/diff folders.
 - Private Folder for each user (?)
 - Discord Webhooks Integration for better logging (errors, and stuff...)
-- Posibility to make any user upload their stuff to their own folder
+- Posibility to make any user upload their stuff to their own folder.
-- Self API to allow uploads without Discord authentication
+- Self API to allow uploads without Discord authentication.
+- A more user-friendly web interface.
+- More security/general improvements.